robenkleene/design-references/photoshop/tutorials/photoshop-3d-chrome-text.md

 ## Material

-1. In the `3D` panel, click the disclosure triangle next to `3D`, this will reveal the materials (`3D Front Inflation Material`, etc...)
+1. In the `3D` panel, click the disclosure triangle next to `3D`, this will reveal the materials (`3D Front Inflation Material`, etc...).
+Select all five materials, then